 We are fortunate to have the volunteer leadership of Bill and Ann Clemmons, who share their incredible skill and experience with our music students.

-K’Ron was first chair clarinet at Notre Dame High School, and is now a computer science major at Fairfield University.
+K’Ron was first chair clarinet at Notre Dame High School, and later a computer science major at Fairfield University (Class of 2018).

 The ability read and play music helps to prepare our students for the transition to high school.